 - A. The Board and the Association acknowledge that a teacher's primary responsibility is to teach and that his or her energies should be utilized to this end. - B. Although there are many non-teaching duties that teachers are required to perform, these duties will not include custodial functions and transporting students.
 When necessary, teachers shall be responsible for counting money brought to school by students.
 Teachers will be provided with an electronic Student Activity Funds Deposit Verification Form to record collected money, and will print, sign, and submit that electronic form, along with the three-part Student Activity Funds Deposit Summary Form (three part NCR) to the school financial secretary.
-Envelopes containing money for such purposes may be collected provided that teachers' responsibility is limited to collection and forwarding to the office. - C. In the event that a teacher collects money for an educational purpose, such money shall be turned in to the school principal or principal's designee by the end of the school day. - D. In order that counselors may be effective in their positions in working with students, efforts will be made in each school where counselors are employed to avoid placing them in an authoritative position with students. - E. The Board will make every reasonable attempt to ensure that teachers receive the necessary resources in order that they will not be required to perform non-teaching duties and may focus their attention on professional duties. - F. Teachers shall not be required to search for bombs or other explosive devices. - G. Teachers will not be required to do formal evaluations of other staff members. - H. Employees will not be required to work high school graduation outside of their duty day.
-If an employee's school is closed due to graduation ceremonies, the employee is allowed to use personal or sick leave in lieu of alternative assignments such as professional development, substitute teaching and working at an alternative site.
+Envelopes containing money for such purposes may be collected provided that teachers' responsibility is limited to collection and forwarding to the office. - C. In the event that a teacher collects money for an educational purpose, such money shall be turned in to the school principal or principal's designee by the end of the school day. - D. In order that counselors may be effective in their positions in working with students, efforts will be made in each school where counselors are employed to prioritize counseling duties in their assignments and avoid placing them in an authoritative position with students. - E. The Board will make every reasonable attempt to ensure that teachers receive the necessary resources in order that they will not be required to perform non-teaching duties and may focus their attention on professional duties. - F. If the building is evacuated for a bomb threat, employees shall not be required to search for bombs or other explosive devices. - G. Teachers will not be required to do formal evaluations of other staff members. - H. Employees will not be required to work high school graduation outside of their duty day.
+If an employee's school is closed due to graduation ceremonies, the employee is allowed to use personal or sick leave in lieu of alternative assignments such as professional development, substitute teaching and working at an alternative site. - I. School based employees will be required to attend one Open House event that will not exceed two hours.
+In the month in which Open House occurs only two faculty(2) meetings will be held.
+In the week of Open House no other required meetings will be held.